California Industry Assistance

 Eligible industries are listed by 2007 North American Industry Classification System (NAICS) Code in Table 8-1 of CARB's Regulation.
 See the current list of EITE-eligible NAICS codes here.

-Facilities must be customers of Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), San Diego Gas & Electric Company (SDG&E), Liberty Utilities (CalPeco Electric) LLC, or Pacific Power (PacifiCorp).
+Facilities must be customers of Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), San Diego Gas & Electric Company (SDG&E), Liberty Utilities (CalPeco Electric) LLC, Pacific Power (PacifiCorp), or Bear Valley Electric Service.

 When do I receive my California Industry Assistance?